-RETROSPECTIVE REVIEW SCENARIO 4: DENVER HEALTH PIHP AND DENVER HEALTH MCO QUESTION MH/SUD M/S Outpatient Services • - Process Is there a time limit on how far in the past 120 days for timely filing 12 calendar months services can be retrospectively reviewed?
+RETROSPECTIVE REVIEW SCENARIO 4: DENVER HEALTH PIHP AND DENVER HEALTH MCO QUESTION MH/SUD M/S Outpatient Services - Process Is there a time limit on how far in the past services can be retrospectively reviewed?
 If so, what is that limit?
-90 days for submitting retrospective reviews Are services in this classification subject to retrospective review?
+120 days for timely filing 90 days for submitting retrospective reviews 12 calendar months Are services in this classification subject to retrospective review?
 Only services subject to PAR may be considered for RR Only services subject to PAR may be considered for RR What is the maximum amount of time allowed to issue a determination on a retrospective review request?
-30 calendar days 30 calendar days Strategy · Are retrospective review policies the same for both in-network and out-of-network providers?
+30 calendar days 30 calendar days Strategy Are retrospective review policies the same for both in-network and out-of-network providers?
 Yes Authorizations are not required in-network, all services out-of-network care requires authorization.
-Evidentiary Services · Does the plan use evidence-based clinical decision support products (InterQual, Milliman, etc.) to make decisions regarding retrospective review for outpatient services?
+Evidentiary Services Does the plan use evidence-based clinical decision support products (InterQual, Milliman, etc.) to make decisions regarding retrospective review for outpatient services?
 InterQual for MH and ASAM for SUD MCG, Hayes Knowledge Center, Uptodate Does the plan use internally developed guidelines to determine whether to retrospectively review services?
-No No IF YES: How frequently are those guidelines updated?
+IF YES: How frequently are those guidelines updated?
+No No

-Retrospective Review Findings: Scenario 4 - Outpatient Services to assure that the member cannot be treated in a less restrictive environment.
+Routine MH/SUD outpatient services do not require authorization.
+Some specialty and/or higher acuity outpatient services do require authorization, consistent with industry standards, to assure that the member cannot be treated in a less restrictive environment.
 Typical M/S retrospective reviews allow for extenuating circumstances such as unconscious at arrival, no identification at time of admission, or the facility being unable to determine correct payer.